 Contextual Information Database

-The ISEAL Alliance has created an online contextual information database, to help organizations reduce the burden of collecting contextual information themselves (e.g. global commodity prices).
+ISEAL has created an online contextual information database, to help organizations reduce the burden of collecting contextual information themselves (e.g. global commodity prices).
 This was developed on Smartsheet and has useful sources, descriptions and access links (e.g. fews.net for livelihood information and FAO on food and agriculture).

 Global Living Wage Coalition site